Soccer-Dortmund v Schalke derby to be played in empty stadium

 The City of Dortmund said the decision to keep the Signa Iduna stadium off limits for fans was taken to protect people from a wider spread of the virus.
 "It is not a joke or about spoiling the game.
 This is about life or death," Dortmund mayor Ulrich Sierau told a news conference.

 The Ruhr valley derby usually attracts about 80,000 spectators in either Dortmund or Schalke's large stadiums.
+The friendly international between Germany and Italy on March 31 will also be played without fans following a decision by the city of Nuremberg to comply with a decree by the state of Bavaria to limit crowds at events.

-Borussia Moenchengladbach and Cologne will on Wednesday be the first teams to play in a empty stadium in the Bundesliga.
+That also means Bayern Munich will play all their home games until at least April 19 behind closed doors.
+Borussia Moenchengladbach and Cologne will on Wednesday be the first teams to play a Bundesliga game in an empty stadium.

 "We regret that it came to this but of course we are following the guidelines of the federal state.
 It was not an easy decision," mayor Hans Wilhelm Reiners said in a statement on Tuesday.
 More matches are expected to be played in empty stadiums over the weekend with local authorities in each German state responsible for the final decision.